Milticket414/Dream-Team/README.md

 datetime_index, "Ticker" (with price underneath), daily_returns

+created the universal dataframe

+2b.
+How to format universal dataframe into good data for projections/graphs

 3. Projections

 4. Build Graphs as hvplots

 5. Start messing with dashboards

-Finished Product Must Incorporate:
+Finished Product Must Have:

 - two datasets, cleaned and formatted
+- exploration + cleanup process
+- create a jupyter notebook and format
+- aggregate visuals with final analysis
+- optional API
+- us one new Python Library
+- 10 new library